 - Trace a tube from the patient to the point of origin prior to connecting any new devices or replacing old ones.

-- Vigilantly check and recheck Luers to ensure proper connections prior to each use.
+- Vigilantly check and recheck fittings and connectors to ensure proper connections prior to each use.

 Risk managers, nurse managers, clinical educators, and similar personnel may consider taking the following steps to help prevent misconnections:

-- Tell clinicians, patients and caregivers in home-based or ambulatory care when new devices are intended for use in the health care facility or home health agency.
+- Tell clinicians, patients and caregivers in home-based or ambulatory care when new devices are intended for use in the health care facility or at home.

-- Emphasize the risk of tubing and catheter misconnections in orientation and training.
+- Emphasize the risk of tubing and catheter misconnections in clinical staff orientation and training.

 Health Care Facilities:

 ECRI Institute recommends that facilities create a multidisciplinary task force—with staff from nursing, risk management, clinical engineering, and purchasing—to identify potential misconnections hazards and develop strategies for combating them.
 Consider the following actions to help prevent misconnections:

 - During initial use, check new devices and equipment to identify potential misconnections and take immediate corrective actions, if necessary.

 - Report adverse events and near misses, following your facility protocol.